Ready Set Transfer

 - Be eligible to receive S-STEM Scholarships.
 In addition to providing money for tuition and supplies, benefits of the scholarship include:

 - Opportunities to complete capstone projects (undergraduate research, service learning, leadership, or design-build)

 STEM majors pursuing a transfer degree or intending to transfer are eligible to join the academy.
 As an RST academy member, your responsibilities include:

-- Participate in two or more RST Academy events per quarter
+- Participating in two or more RST Academy events per quarter

-- Participate in assessment surveys and activities to help improve the Academy
+- Participating in assessment surveys and activities to help improve the Academy

-- Keep the RST Academy advised of changes in contact information
+- Advising the RST Academy of changes in contact information

-- Participate in mentoring, tutoring, and advising as outlined in the RST Academy membership agreement
+- Participating in mentoring, tutoring, and advising as outlined in the RST Academy membership agreement

 To get started, apply online.